wp-plugins/image-zoom/readme.txt

 2. An image zommed

 == Changelog ==

+= 1.5.0 =
+* Due to the restriction by Wordpress it is forbidden to include Creative Common code in plugin.
+So, I was asked to change the javascript code to a GPL code.
+I am sorry if some features that you used have disapear but the library does not provide exactly the same features ...
+That's why !

 = 1.4.1 =
 * The regex has been extended to accept more types of images